 Myopia comes from genetics, simple aging processes, and cataracts.
-It is usually treated with corrective lenses and can mostly be addressed with LASIK surgery.
+It is usually treated with corrective lenses and can mostly be addressed with LASIK eye surgery in Houston.

 In summary, being farsighted or nearsighted both affect your ability to see objects clearly.
+The difference between farsighted and nearsighted is whether you have difficulty seeing close or far.
 Farsightedness makes it hard to see things that are close and nearsightedness makes it difficult to see things that are far away.
 Both ailments can be improved with corrective lenses, but only when the person is wearing the lenses.

 If you have any questions about being nearsightedness or farsightedness or have other concerns about your vision, schedule your free consultation with Eye Center of Texas today.